 Look, whatever… just go do it.
 It’s hilarious.

 Trek to the Lost City

 This is one of the best hikes in South America.
 It takes 4 to 6 days departing from Santa Marta.
 The trek runs through lands owned by the indigenous Kogi up to an ancient pre-Colombian city atop a mountain.

 The ruins may not exactly be Machu Picchu, but they are not truly the point of this hike.
 The destination is just an excuse for the journey, which meanders past clear river streams and lush green jungles.
 You sleep in hammocks or bunks in primitive lodges — they’re just some roofs without walls, really, so you’re effectively sleeping out in the open save for your mosquito net.
 At night you fall asleep to an orchestra of crickets, frogs, and monkeys.

 Read About This Experience: Hiking Past Indigenous Tribes To Reach Colombia’s Lost City

-San Gil in the Santander region is the capital of adventure sports.
-Go there for rafting (up to class 5 rapids, which is the safety maximum), paragliding (starting at $30), mountain biking, and more.
+San Gil in the Santander region is Colombia’s capital of adventure sports.
+Go there for rafting (up to class 5 rapids, i.e. there’s some crazy rafting here), paragliding (starting at $30), mountain biking, and more.

 If you want to learn more about Medellin’s past, go on the Real City tour (that’s the name of the company): it’s one of the best city tours I’ve done anywhere.
 It tells you in very emotionally engaging ways about the history of the city and Colombia.
 After this tour you’re guaranteed to feel a new emotional connection not only with the city but with Colombia in general.